sophicapri/MySmartHome/README.md

   * [RxKotlin/RxJava][7] - In this project I've used it to handle the call to the remote data.
 But I could've used Coroutines Flow for more consistency in the entire project.
   * [Retrofit][5] - REST client for web services calls.
   * [Moshi][9] - JSON library to parse remote data.
-  * [Gson][10] - JSON library.
-Less verbose than Moshi when it comes to converting objects for Room.
   * [MockK][20] - Mocking library for easier and more readable tests.
   * [Lottie][21] - Animations library.
   * [LeakCanary][33] - A memory leak detection library.